-Have you spotted our staff on TV this year?
+Have you spotted our staff on TV?
 Scroll down to watch/read…

 BBC2, 26/9/2019: ‘Rise of the Nazis’ – with Dr Christian Goeschel

 Dr Christian Goeschel features prominently in the major BBC 2 series on the ‘Rise of the Nazis’.
 The series asks hows Germany could descend from democracy into a racial dictatorship so quickly and puts on the table the question what, if any lessons the end of democracy in Germany can teach us in the current situation where liberal democracy is under attack in many countries.
 ‘Rise of the Nazis’ was recently broadcast on PBS in the United States and the German network ZDF is broadcasting a German version ‘Wie kam Hitler an die Macht’ in primetime on January 26, 2021.
 Episodes are available on the BBC website here.

 Dr Stefan Hanss is featured alongside Prof Ulinka Rublack in Recreating the Renaissance: An Ostrich Feather-Crown, a Cambridge University film production.

 For more information on the larger research project connected with this documentary visit the ‘When Men Wore Ostrich Feathers‘ website.